kool-dev/kool/docs/02-Kool-Cloud/20-kool.cloud.yml-Reference.md

     # Reference: https://docs.docker.com/compose/compose-file/compose-file-v3/#build
     build: .

-    # Tells Kool Cloud that this service is accessible through the deployment URL.
+    # Tells Kool.dev Cloud that this service is accessible through the deployment URL.
     # Note: only one service can be set to be public.
     public: true # simply defining true is enough to most cases where your `expose` port will be used for routing incoming HTTP requests.